Misachu10032/badminton-league/README.md

 # Badminton League Management System

 ## Description
-The **Badminton League Management System** is a web application designed to manage a badminton league.
-It allows admins to handle user registrations, match scheduling, score tracking, and user management.
-Players can register, view their matches, and confirm their participation.
-The system also includes features for match-making, score settlement, and user ranking.
+This is a hobby project I made for the local badminton club.
+Badminton is like the only hobby I have; I have got to give back to the community.
+The goal is to allow members to track their games and facilitate more competivitive games among different members.

 ## Features
 - **User Registration**: Players can request to join the league, and admins can approve or decline requests.
+Automatically sends email for verification.
-- **Match Management**: Admins can create, confirm, and decline matches.
+- **Match Management**:  Players can create, confirm, and decline matches.
 Players can confirm their participation in matches.
 - **Score Settlement**: Automatically calculates and updates player scores based on match results.
 - **Match-Making**: Automatically generates match groups based on player availability.
-- **User Management**: Admins can view, edit, and delete users.
+Used vercel cron job for automatic generation.
 - **Responsive UI**: The interface is optimized for both desktop and mobile devices.

 ## Technologies Used